INCREDIBLE Hikes in Valencia Spain You’ll LOVE!

 Best time to hike: all year round

-Ruta del Agua y Aqueducto de la Peña Cortada in Chelva is one of the most incredible Valencia hikes I’ve done.
+Ruta del Agua y Aqueducto de la Peña Cortada in Chelva is one of the most incredible Valencia hikes I’ve done and should definitely be on your Spain bucket list.
 There is so much variety to the route that it feels like 3 different hikes.

 Further along, up some strenuous steps and through farmland, you get to the start of the Aqueducto de la Peña Cortada trail.